doncasanova/passport-notes/README.md

 ### Additions to `server.js`
 ```
-// This is the file that will handle all security stuff:
+// This will handle all security stuff:
-const passport = require('./strategies/user.strategy');
+const passport = require('./strategies/user-strategy.js'); // The '.js' is optional, but I like it
 // (Keep in mind we must change this file for production version):
 // This is a more generic file that handles cookies:
-const sessionConfig = require('./modules/session-middleware');
+const sessionConfig = require('./modules/session-middleware.js');

-// Passport Session Configuration
+// Passport session config and init:
 app.use(sessionConfig);
-// Start up passport sessions
 app.use(passport.initialize());
 app.use(passport.session());
 ```